ingro/Yodo/README.md

 ## Getting started

-Suppose you need to create CRUD (or, more precisely BREAD) handlers for a `Post` model, you should first create a `PostController` class inside your `app/Http/Controllers` folder.
+Suppose you need to create CRUD (or, more precisely, BREAD) handlers for a `Post` model, you should first create a `PostController` class inside your `app/Http/Controllers` folder.

 ```php
 <?php